John Warburton (officer of arms): Works

 Warburton published in 1716 from actual survey a map of Northumberland in four sheets, and during the next few years brought out similar maps of Yorkshire, Middlesex, Essex, and Hertfordshire.

 He brought out in 1749 a "Map of Middlesex" in two sheets of imperial atlas, which came under the censure of John Anstis the Younger.
 Warburton had given on the border of this map five hundred engraved arms, and the earl marshal, supposing many of them to be fictitious, ordered that no copies should be sold until the right to wear them had been proved.
 Warburton endeavoured to vindicate himself in London and Middlesex illustrated by Names, Residence, Genealogy, and Coat-armour of the Nobility, Merchants, &c.
 (1749).

 In 1753 he published Vallum Romanum, or the History and Antiquities of the Roman Wall in Cumberland and Northumberland, the survey and plan of which were made by him in 1715.
 William Hutton applauded him as "the judicious Warburton, whom I regard for his veracity".

 John Nichols printed in 1779 in two volumes from the collections of Warburton and Ducarel Some Account of the Alien Priories, but the compilers' names were not mentioned.
 This omission was rectified in many copies issued in 1786 with a new title-page.

 Collections

-He was an avid collector of old book and manuscripts, but often careless.
+He was an avid collector of old books and manuscripts, but often careless.
 After much drinking and attempting to "muddle" Humfrey Wanley, he sold in July 1720 to the Earl of Oxford many valuable manuscripts on Wanley's own terms.
 On another occasion, he left a pile of drama manuscripts in the kitchen.
 When he came looking for them a year later, nearly all were gone.
 His cook, Betsy Baker, had used over fifty manuscripts as scrap paper while cooking—either for lighting fires or for lining the bottoms of pie pans while baking pies.

 Notwithstanding his carelessness, he left behind him a huge collection of books, manuscripts, and prints, which were sold by auction in 1766.
 Many of his topographical manuscripts are in the Lansdowne collection at the British Museum.